 Judatha Kline, PhD, LMFT

 My specialty is helping individuals and couples who are in distress due to trauma or loss.
 Trauma can be violent or interpersonal, past or present.
-Loss is the experience of the sudden or gradual absence of a person, a relationship, an identity, a capacity, or the way things used to be.
-I often work with depression, anxiety, PTSD, anger, and attachment issues.
-My approach is generally psychodynamic, narrative, and mindfulness-based, but it also varies depending on the particular client or couple.
+Loss is the experience of the sudden or gradual absence of a person, relationship, identity, capacity, or the way things used to be.
+I work with depression, anxiety, PTSD, anger, and attachment issues.
+My approach is psychodynamic, narrative, and mindfulness-based.

-I also completed a Masters degree in 1999 and a Doctoral degree in 2002 in Mythology with emphasis in Depth Psychology at Pacifica Graduate Institute.
-This education prepared me to see through events, images, symptoms and emotions to a deeper reality of the psyche, and to approach the care of the psyche with curiosity, appreciation, and respect.
+I also completed a Masters degree in 1999 and a Doctoral degree in 2002 in Mythology with an emphasis in Depth Psychology at Pacifica Graduate Institute.
+This education prepared me to see through events, images, symptoms, and emotions to a deeper reality of the psyche, and to approach the care of the psyche with curiosity and respect.

 I view therapy as a means to acquire a well-equipped toolbox of positive and healthy life skills.
 These skills will help clients recognize, understand, and utilize their internal power for overcoming life’s many external forces that may be causing distress or dysfunction in their lives.
 My job as a therapist is to maintain a safe, caring, and confidential environment for my clients as they embark on that journey.